meryemselicioglu/Study-Space/ProductDesignDoc.md

 ## Problem Statement

-- With the increase of COVID cases on university campuses, university students need a fast, efficient, and hassle-free way of getting a quiet place to study, take an interview, or anything else.
+- With the increase of COVID cases on university campuses, university students need a fast, efficient, and hassle-free way of getting a safe and isolated place to study.

 - University students need a fast and efficient way of getting a resourceful study space that contains resources to suit their studying needs (projector, whiteboard, etc).